yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Problem 3: Testing the Graph ADT ###

+It is a very good practice to write unit tests for your ADTs.
+They help you make sure you don’t break your program when you make changes.
+The Unit Tests for *Node* and *Edge* have been created for you.
+Please follow the step-by-step instructions in Gallery 2.1 to run the unit test for Graph ADT.

+Now, you are required to add your own unit test cases for the methods of *Graph* in `GraphADT_Tests.m`.
+Make sure your implementation passes all the test cases you provide.
+Do note that this is not a time-wasting practice!
+It gives you peace of mind by minimising your bugs before submission. :)

 ### Problem 4: Extending the Graph ADT ###

 ### Problem 5 [Bonus Question]: Reflection ###